sebsto/amplify-ios-getting-started/06_add_storage.md

 }
 ```

+These three methods simply call their `Amplify` counterpart.
+Amplify storage has three file protection levels:

+- **Public** Accessible by all users
+- **Protected** Readable by all users, but only writable by the creating user
+- **Private** Readable and writable only by the creating user

+For this app, we want the images to only be available to the Note owner, we are using the `accessLevel: .private` property.

 ## Load image when data are retrieved from the API

-Now that we have our backend functions available, let's load the images when the API call returns.  he central place to add this behaviour is when the app construct a `Note` UI object from the `NoteData` returned by the API.
+Now that we have our backend functions available, let's load the images when the API call returns.
+The central place to add this behaviour is when the app construct a `Note` UI object from the `NoteData` returned by the API.

 Open `ContentView.swift` and update the `Note`'s initializer: